camaraproject/Governance/ProjectStructureAndRoles.md

 **Mailing list**

 A Project mailing list is established, each Project participant documented in [PARTICIPANTS.MD](./PARTICIPANTS.MD) is added.
+A message to all Project participants can be sent using <all@lists.camaraproject.org>.

 ## Roles, Responsibilities and Requirements